Coastal Vascular Center - Logo

 Sometimes, as a healthcare provider scrapes away plaque, a piece can break off and become lodged or stuck in a smaller downstream blood vessel.
 The atherectomy procedure can also cut too deep and create a tear or hole in your blood vessel.

 An unusual complication of atherectomy is the re-blockage of the artery (restenosis).
-This occurs more often with patients that smoke cigarettes.
-Your doctor will discuss the recommended procedure’s risks and potential benefits with you.
+This occurs more often with patients who smoke cigarettes.
+Your doctor will discuss the recommended procedure’s risks and potential benefits.

 How Long Does It Take To Recover?